heckj/formic/Sources/Formic/Documentation.docc/Documentation.md

 This is a library to support building IT automation tools in Swift, taking a lot of inspiration from existing and past IT automation tools.
 It is not a replacement for Ansible, Terraform, Chef, etc, but operates in a similar way to support building your own focused CLI tools.
-I expect that most SRE/DevOps staff are not going to be interested in creating something using the Swift language.
-Instead, this library is intended to support building CLI executables with swift-argument-parser, or other dedicated tooling for managing remote system.
+This library is intended to support building CLI executables with swift-argument-parser, or other dedicated tooling for managing remote system.
-If you've just stumbled over this project, it isn't intended to be a full-bore replacement for any existing tools commonly used for DevOps/SRE/IT Automation.
+If you've just stumbled into this project, it isn't intended to be a full-bore replacement for any existing tools commonly used for DevOps/SRE/IT Automation.

 There's a lot of inspiration from existing IT automation libraries and tools.
-Quite a is inspired by [Ansible](https://github.com/ansible/ansible), with a goal of building pre-set sequences of tasks that do useful operational work.
+Quite a bit is inspired by [Ansible](https://github.com/ansible/ansible), with a goal of building pre-set sequences of tasks that do useful operational work.
+For more information on the project, see <doc:FormicGoals>.

 ## Topics